 I offer the reader no guarantees save this one: if it’s featured in River Rocks, I’ve consumed it.
 I’ve read it, watched it, listened to it, researched it, wrote about it previously, engaged with it in some way, shape or form.
 That’s the only guaranteed offer in this digest.
 In general terms, then, when I write about it, I've been there, done that to some degree.
 I can offer no more than that.

 Consider this an invitation to join me, if you're so inclined.
 No RSVP required.

 Literature: Something Wicked This Way Comes, by Ray Bradbury

 Much of Ray Bradbury's early work—short stories, poems, etc.—was prefatory, preparatory kind of work that built up to one of his most famous novels, Something Wicked This Way Comes.
-I commend the novel to you, sure, and that's clear by its inclusion in this week's Media Morsels.
+I commend the novel to you, sure, and that's clear by its inclusion in this week's River Rocks.
 But more than that, I'd offer that Something Wicked is a book you should read for the prose as much as the story line.